microsoft/AcademicContent/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

     _Uploading a tagged image_

-1. Confirm that the page you uploaded appears in the portal, along with the tags you added to it.
+1. Confirm that the image you uploaded appears in the portal, along with the tags you added to it.

 	![The uploaded image](Images/portal-tagged-01.png)

     _The uploaded image_

-1. When training a Custom Vision Service model, the more tagged images you upload, the better.
-Click **Add images** in the workspace menu at the top of the page, and then click **Browse local files**.
+1. When creating a Custom Vision Service model, the more images you upload and tag, the better.
+Click **Add images** in the menu at the top of the page, and then click **Browse local files**.
 Browse to "Resources\Artists\Picasso" folder included with this lab and select all of the remaining Picasso images, **Picasso_02.jpg** through **Picasso_07.jpg**.
 Then click **Open**.

 	![Selecting the remaining Picasso images](Images/fe-browse-picasso-02.png)